raspberrypilearning/sense-hat-marble-maze/en/step_10.md

 ## Make the walls solid

 You have probably noticed that when the marble moves around the maze, it deletes the walls as it goes.
-To prevent this from happening, you're going to need some basic collision detection.
-To do this you can write a new function.
+To prevent this from happening, you're going to need some basic **collision detection**.
+Write a new function for this.

-+ Above your `while` loop, add this line of code to begin a new function:
++ Above your while loop, add this line of code to begin a new function:

 ```python
 def check_wall(x,y,new_x,new_y):
 ```

-The function will check whether there is a wall at the `new_x` and `new_y` coordinates.
-If there is no wall, then it will return the `new_x` and `new_y`, otherwise it will return to old `x` and `y`.
-This is why we needed to copy the `x` and `y` variables earlier.

 + Add code inside the `check_wall` function to check whether the `new_x` or `new_y` coordinate will be inside a wall.
 If either of the coordinates is inside a wall, return the old `x` or `y` value for that coordinate.